Trott/s4-angular-phonegap-crash/README.md

 ## Notes

-* If I remove `fastclick.js` then the crashing stops, but the app still doesn't work.
-You touch the text and nothing happens.
 * If I remove any asynchronous code in the Angular controller (in the case of this sample code, the `$timeout` stuff, but in the case of my actual app, XHR calls), then the app works.